 - Why chaotic?
-Most of foreign travelers on a first time ferry trip don’t expect what was it like being on a budget accommodation.
-Actually for us locals what was in there was pretty normal…you will be sleeping with fellow passenger on an inch apart and sometimes snores out loud, cough like a german police dog, un-attended babies/toddler often crying aloud, people keep on talking, laughing, and singing on a videoke machine in the middle of the night, ship’s engine is noisy especially if your near rear section of a ship.
-Others are eating in front of you and not on ships dining hall, luggages, boxes, pets, electronic appliances and other household stuff are blocking your way almost like occupying the entire ship.
+Most of foreign travelers on a first time ferry trip didn’t expect what was it like being on a budget accommodation.
+Actually for us locals what was in there were pretty normal…you would be sleeping with fellow passengers on an inch apart and sometimes snores loudly, cough like a german police dog, un-attended babies/toddler often crying aloud, while some passengers keep on talking, laughing, and singing on a videoke machine in the middle of the night, ferry’s engine is noisy especially if your near rear section.
+Others are eating in front of you and not on a dining or mess hall, luggages, boxes, pets, electronic appliances and other household stuff are blocking your way almost like occupying the entire ship.

 - Never leave your bag open or display any valuables (laptop, smartphone, jewelry, money) to anyone especially if your on a non-private room.

-- Person with disability will find it a little difficult while on-board a vessel as most ships do not have facilities that would address their needs.
+- Person with disability will find it a little difficult while on-board a ferry as most do not have facilities that would address their needs.

 Sanitation & Hygiene

-- Here’s more…you wish to use a toilet (“loo”, “john”, restroom, or “room 100″ as what others call it) and you’ll be stun with what you see when opening the door.
-If you’re traveling on a ferry carrying a hundred to a thousand passengers, expect that most of the hundreds of passengers before you will be using the same toilet room on a given time.
+- Here’s more…you wish to use a toilet (“loo”, “john”, or “room 100″ as what foreigners call it) and you’ll be stunned with what you see when opening the door.
+If you’re traveling on a ferry carrying a hundred to a thousand passengers, then expect that most of the hundreds of passengers before you will be using the same toilet room on a given time.
 Most ferry does not have dedicated crew whose task is to clean the toilet every now and then.

 - If you are traveling on an overnight ferry, the best time to visit the toilet is during late at night wherein most people are asleep, and more likely toilets are cleaned and sanitized.

 - If you’re traveling on a short distance trip and you can’t live with the toilet, try to hold on it for a while.
-Or visit a comfortable toilet before boarding a vessel.
+Or visit a comfortable toilet before boarding a ferry boat.

-- Almost all ships do not have hand soap in a soap dispenser, neither do have any toilet paper on its holder.
+- Almost all toilet found on every ferry do not have hand soap in a soap dispenser, neither do have any toilet paper on its holder.

 - Expect that toilet flush isn’t working, more likely you will be using a pail!